 The conversation on climate change and decarbonisation has been heating up in New Zealand and around the world.
 Some are wondering if there is a future for gas in New Zealand.
 We say yes.

-Ultimately, we want Kiwis to feel confident in choosing gas for their home and confident they are contributing to a cleaner, greener NZ.
-Did you know that Kiwi homes connected to gas consume less than 4% of gas produced and collectively contribute to less than 1% of NZ’s total greenhouse gas emissions?
+Ultimately, we want Kiwis to feel confident in choosing gas for their home and confident they are contributing to a cleaner, greener New Zealand.
+Did you know that Kiwi homes connected to gas use only around 3.6% of all the natural gas produced and collectively contribute to less than 1% of New Zealand’s total greenhouse gas emissions?

 Natural gas packs quite a punch.
 All the heat, hot water and flame for cooking you could ever want, on tap, ready when you are.
 Kiwis can rely on natural gas as an energy source because there’s heaps of it right on our doorstep.
 Natural gas is not running out, and the experts think there’s enough gas to keep us all warm and toasty for generations to come.The power of natural gas is so convincing, major services and businesses rely on it every day to keep things ticking over – some even 24/7.
 Just as well it’s delivered on tap.
 Who’s using gas in your community?
 Te Papa, Wellington Hospital, many gyms including Les Mills, City Fitness and Jetts, most public swimming pools, Taranaki Base Hospital, Fonterra, Tegel, Hawke’s Bay Hospital, Quality Bakers, Heinz Watties, McCains Foods, Palmerston North Hospital, NZ Defense Force, Massey University and the list goes on.
 See more about our company Powerco including a video about natural gas and electricity.